Sign In / Sign Out

-It is not uncommon for victims to feel this way.
+It is not uncommon for victims and survivors to feel this way.
 It is important for you to know what services and options for reporting are available so that you can make an informed decision on what to do.
 Most victims benefit greatly from talking to a counselor, friends or family members.
 Contacting the police and getting a forensic exam leaves options open for filing charges in the future.
 Filing an anonymous report to the ASU Hotline by calling 877-SUN-DEVL is a way to notify the University of the incident and allows ASU to determine how to address and prevent similar experiences among students.

 If you go to a hospital emergency room, you will need to ask them to contact the police to arrange for a forensic examination.
 If you choose not to contact the police to arrange for a forensic exam, you can contact one of the Family Advocacy Centers in the Phoenix area to make arrangements to have the exam done there at another time.

 Emergency care prior to a forensic exam should be provided only if necessary as it can interfere with the collection of evidence.

 Medical care following incidents of sexual violence typically includes treating injuries sustained during the assault and receiving medications to treat possible sexually transmitted infections.
 Women are also offered pregnancy testing and emergency birth control.
 A follow-up medical exam should be completed 4-6 weeks after the assault to test for HIV and for sexually transmitted infections that have not been responsive to treatment.